nfm/gplus/README.md

 It currently has full support for People and Activities, and for authorized requests.

-Unauthorized requests for public resources is coming in version 0.3.0 (aiming for 2011/09/17)

 ## Installation

 Add GPlus to your Gemfile, then run `bundle install`.